proteus21/DATA-SCIENCE-STUDY/COMPUTER-VISION-PROJECT/Readme.md

 Source dataset contains a two folders annotations and images.
 In my analyse are modified and named as training and test folder.
+Annotations and images is join to one folder from 1 to 410 as training folder.
+The rest from 410 to the end is testing and production

 Thank you for photos